ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 ### Registers
 - R4: The latest finalized datapoint (from the previous epoch)
-- R5: Block height the upcoming epoch will finish on (Typically previous epoch finish height + epoch length)
+- R5: Block height the upcoming Live Epoch will finish on

 ### Hard-coded Values
 - Addresses of all trusted oracles (this is used for an extra safety measure to prevent others who aren't oracles from collecting)